AI-Hypercomputer/gpu-recipes/training/a4/llama3-1-405b/maxtext-pretraining-gke/README.md

 #### Using 32 nodes (256 GPUs)

 The default job setting is 15 training steps and fp8 precision.
-To execute the job with the default settings, run the following command from your client:
+To execute the job with the default settings, run the following commands from your client:

+- for fp8 precision:

 ```bash
 cd $RECIPE_ROOT